Wanga0/Smoking-Storyboard/README.md

 This project is an interactive data visualization dashboard built using **R**, **Flexdashboard (storyboard layout)**, and **Plotly**.

-It focuses on the health impacts of smoking and vaping in Australia, using public datasets to highlight patterns in mortality, survival rates, and smoking trends.
+It explores the health impacts of smoking and vaping in Australia, using public datasets to highlight patterns in mortality, survival rates, smoking prevalence, and toxic exposure.

 ## 📂 Files Included